24 November 2009

 Me, "No, I'm a go."

 This went back and forth for a little bit.
 MSG "C" starts getting pissy with me.
-I finally ask the "subject matter expert" (please note the extreme sarcasm in which I tried to convey by putting that phrase in parenthisis) where it says I'm a no-go.
+I finally ask the "subject matter expert" (please note the extreme sarcasm in which I tried to convey by putting that phrase in quotations) where it says I'm a no-go.

 Already long story short, he points to a block with the number zero in it and tells me that is why I can't enlist today.